-- 6.27 Prize gaming takes place when the number of people playing does not determine the nature and size of the prize, or the amount paid for or raised by the gaming.
-The operator determines the prize before play commences. - 6.28 When determining a prize gaming permit application, we will have regard to our local area profile and consider whether: - a) the applicant clearly understands the limits to stakes and prizes that they propose to offer, and the gaming is within the law - b) the premises where gaming is proposed to be offered is not situated near areas that may overly attract young people, such as schools, after school care, parks, or playgrounds - c) the applicant has any relevant convictions - the offering of prize gaming is in accordance with the licensing objectives.
-This many include whether offering prize gaming on the premises is likely to attract or perpetuate issues around crime and disorder in the area or issues around children and young people or the vulnerable - e) the police have raised any objections relevant to the licensing objectives. - 6.29 The above list is not exhaustive, but an indication of the types of issues that we may consider when we receive an application for a prize gaming permit. - 6.30 Although we cannot attach conditions to a prize gaming permit, the 2005 Act sets out the following conditions which the permit holder must comply with: - a) limits on participation fees, as set out in regulations - b) all chances to participate in the gaming must be allocated on the premises on which the gaming is taking place and on one day - c) the game must be played and completed on the day the chances are allocated; and the result of the game must be made public in the premises on the day that it is played - d) the prize for which the game is played must not exceed the amount set out in regulations (if a money prize), or the prescribed value (if non-monetary prize); and e) participation in the gaming must not entitle the player to take part in any other gambling
+6.26 Prize gaming takes place when the number of people playing does not determine the nature and size of the prize, or the amount paid for or raised

+- by the gaming.
+The operator determines the prize before play commences. - 6.27 When determining a prize gaming permit application, we will have regard to our local area profile and consider whether: - a) the applicant clearly understands the limits to stakes and prizes that they propose to offer, and the gaming is within the law - b) the applicant has any relevant convictions - c) the offering of prize gaming is in accordance with the licensing objectives.
+This many include whether offering prize gaming on the premises is likely to attract or perpetuate issues around crime and disorder in the area or issues around children and young people or the vulnerable - d) the police have raised any objections relevant to the licensing objectives. - 6.28 The above list is not exhaustive, but an indication of the types of issues that we may consider when we receive an application for a prize gaming permit. - 6.29 Although we cannot attach conditions to a prize gaming permit, the 2005 Act sets out the following conditions which the permit holder must comply with: - a) limits on participation fees, as set out in regulations - b) all chances to participate in the gaming must be allocated on the premises on which the gaming is taking place and on one day - c) the game must be played and completed on the day the chances are allocated; and the result of the game must be made public in the premises on the day that it is played - d) the prize for which the game is played must not exceed the amount set out in regulations (if a money prize), or the prescribed value (if non-monetary prize); and - e) participation in the gaming must not entitle the player to take part in any other gambling